Theomat/ProgSynth/README.md

 Former:

 - [Gaëtan Margueritte](https://github.com/gaetanmargueritte) did a four-month internship.
 He created the regexp and transduction DSLs, the first tutorial and first drafts of code related to the use of user defined constants.
+- Utkarsh Rajan did a two-month internship.
+He contributed to the implementation of bucket search and worked on the tower DSL.

 ## License